 (2) Written case study

 The written case study is a key part of our pupillage assessment process because it: (a) is typical of a real piece of work which a barrister in chambers would regularly be asked to do, (b) provides a level playing field for candidates, and (c) is entirely anonymised when marked.
-We use it both in selecting candidates to go through to First Interview, and again when selecting for pupillage offers.
+We use it in selecting candidates to go through to First Interview.

 The written case study will be in the form of a written opinion on a real or lightly fictionalised set of papers.
 The focus will be on a basic principle of contract or tort law.
 You will be asked to advise your client on the merits of their case on certain specific points.
 The aim of the written case study is to assess your skills and ability by reference to the Selection Criteria, i.e. how you think, not your knowledge of the law or experience of opinion writing.
 The materials provided and the Mark Scheme are intended to ensure that candidates who have not completed the Bar Course or are still studying the GDL, for example, are not at a disadvantage.

 To help with this, the candidates invited to participate in the written case study will be provided with a complete instruction pack which will include (a) a template opinion (to show expected structure and formatting), and (b) extracts from the relevant legal textbook.
 We actively discourage you from citing too many cases.

 The written case study will have a word limit of 1,500 to 2,000 words, depending on which exercise is set each year, and you will be given 10 days (i.e. at least 2 weekends to assist those who are in full-time education or work) to complete it.
 On a discretionary basis and subject to logistical constraints, the time for the written case study may be extended whether in individual cases or generally to all candidates.
 If you require a reasonable adjustment to be made for any disability or other grounds, please do contact us (contact details will be given in the letter inviting candidates to participate in this round).